 At 966 meters in height, Ben More towers over the island’s other hills.
-Not only do you get a stunning, 360 degree view, this sort of elevation also creates an acute sense of altitude.
-With no neighbouring mountains of comparable height Ben More really does feel like the highest point around!
+Not only do you get a stunning, 360-degree view, but you also get the acute sense of altitude that this sort of elevation creates.
+With no neighbouring mountains of comparable height, Ben More really does feel like the highest point around!

 The simplest route to the summit starts on the shore of Loch na Keal at Dhiseig.
 From here a marked path leads up the broad flank of the hill to the circular summit cairn.
 Simple.
-To experience our island Munro at its most dramatic though, arguably the best route is a circular traverse of Beinn Fhada to A’Chioch and then along the ridge to Ben More – a route that involves some scrambling (see map below).
+To experience our island Munro at its most dramatic though, arguably the best route is a circular traverse of Beinn Fhada to A’Chioch and then along the ridge to Ben More.
+This route involves some scrambling (see the map below).
 Let’s take a look at this route as it was on a fine winter’s day!

-Parking the car off the road along the shore of Loch na Keal we began the walk by following the burn (Abhainn na h-Uamha) which has a series of spectacular waterfalls along its course.
-Feeling lucky we had chosen such a clear, crisp day, we then headed uphill to crest the ridge of Beinn Fhada.
+Having parked the car off the road along the shore of Loch na Keal, we began the walk by following the burn (Abhainn na h-Uamha), which has a series of spectacular waterfalls along its course.
+Feeling lucky that we had chosen such a clear, crisp day, we then headed uphill to crest the ridge of Beinn Fhada.
 At this point the views are just incredible.
-Looking back you can see the curve of the Gribun cliffs, the islands of Ulva and Eorsa, Staffa, and the Treshnish Isles and ahead Ben More and the ridge look really inviting.
+Looking back you can see the curve of the Gribun cliffs, the islands of Ulva and Eorsa, Staffa, and the Treshnish Isles.
+Up ahead, Ben More and the ridge look really inviting.

 After a short sharp climb to the summit of Beinn Fhada (702m), with jelly babies providing the extra fuel we needed, we headed west and began the climb of A’Chioch (867m).
 The views here are superb, and picking our way up towards the summit through snow drifts was great fun!
-We were lucky that the winds weren’t strong at this point and able to enjoy settled conditions and sunshine.
+We were lucky that the winds weren’t strong at this point, so we were able to enjoy settled conditions and sunshine.

 The final traverse over the ridge to Ben More was relatively straightforward, though the final section involves some scrambling.
 Just at the point where your legs are starting to ask for a rest, the ridge narrows to just a few meters wide and has significant drops on both sides, which help sharpen the senses!